-- 1. Orient the card so that the label is facing up and the arrow on the card points into Smart Card reader slot. - 2.
+- 1. Orient the card so that the label is facing up and the arrow points into the Smart Card reader slot. - 2.
 Insert the card into the reader until the card is seated.
 A green status light indicates that the card is installed correctly.